casemach/tothehappycouple/pages/technical_documentation.md

 ### _Publisher - required if present, 1 value allowed_

-The publisher is the company or institution responsible for the creation of the design and text of the greeting card.
-Publishers are listed on the back cover of the cards at the bottom.
-For the metadata, the full name of the publisher of the card is listed (even if in public domain).
+The publisher is the company or institution responsible for the creation of the design and text of the greeting cards in this collection.
+It is also used to identify the publishers for some of the newspaper clippings and the church bulletins.
+For the cards, publishers are listed on the back cover of the cards at the bottom.
+For the metadata, the full name of the publisher is listed (even if in public domain).

-Example: American Greeings Corp
+Example: American Greeings Corp; The Cincinnati Post and Times Star; St. Stephen's Parish

 ### _Contributor - required if present, multiple values allowed_